 - a book of transcriptions of the memorials in the Church created when major building was undertaken in the 1840s.
 This was found in Gloucester Record Office.

 We were impressed by the hard work of these people and knew that many visitors to Thornbury had made use of the lists.
 This is our attempt to make their work more widely available.
 We have tried to rationalise these lists, checking for accuracy where possible.
 We have separate lists for the inscriptions on the memorials and tombstones inside the Church and those on tombstones in the Churchyard.
-Click on the links shown on the left sidebar.
+Click links below to read the inscriptions:

 - The stone cross shown on the left which is dedicated to those who died in the First World War.
 There are no names on this memorial.